-- How to Prepare for the End of Your Semester AbroadElizabeth is an official CAPA blogger for fall 2017, sharing her story in weekly posts on CAPA World.
-A Communication major at Lasell College, she is studying abroad in Dublin this semester.
-In this week's post, Elizabeth shares some tips on how to prepare for the end of your semester abroad. --- It read more
+- A Day Trip to the Cliffs of Moher and GalwayBrandon is an official CAPA blogger for spring 2018, sharing his story in weekly posts on CAPA World.
+A Political Science major at Clark University, he is studying abroad in Dublin this semester.
+In this week's post, Brandon brings us along on a CAPA Dublin day trip to the Cliffs of Moher and read more

-- A Taste of Dublin: My Review of KlawTylor is an official CAPA vlogger for fall 2017, sharing her story in weekly posts on CAPA World.
-A Business Communication major at Arizona State University, she is studying abroad in Dublin this semester.
-In this week's post, Tylor shares her experience at Klaw, a popular seafood restaurant in Dublin. --- read more
+- How College in Ireland WorksBrandon is an official CAPA blogger for spring 2018, sharing his story in weekly posts on CAPA World.
+A Political Science major at Clark University, he is studying abroad in Dublin this semester.
+In this week's post, Brandon describes five ways college classes work in Ireland from his experience at Griffith College and read more

 Latest Posts on Instagram

 “Multiculturalism is the co-existence of diverse cultures, where culture includes racial, religious, or cultural groups and is manifested in customary behaviours, cultural assumptions and values, patterns of thinking, and communicative styles.”